Post a description of experiences or observations about how nurse

 What is Nursing Informatics?

 Nursing informatics is an emerging field that combines the disciplines of nursing science, information science, and computer science to improve healthcare outcomes.
 It involves the application of technology and data management principles to enhance the delivery of nursing care, promote patient safety, and streamline healthcare processes.
-In this article, we will explore the key aspects of nursing informatics and its significance in modern healthcare systems.

 Introduction to Nursing Informatics